DigitalHarborFoundation/rag-for-math-qa/README.md

-# annotation-tools: Streamlit annotation app backed by Supabase
+# annotation-tools: Streamlit annotation app

+Intended to be the base for a Streamlit app that could be used for annotation, but also now using it for experimentation with the LLM hub.

+Nothing is expected to be fully stable in this repository.

 ## Development